apify/apify-cli/README.md

   sets various APIFY_XYZ environment variables in order to provide a working execution environment for the act.
-For example, this causes the act input, as well as all other data in key-value stores, datasets or request queues to be stored in the "apify_local" directory,rather than on the Apify platform.
+For example, this causes the act input, as well as all other data in key-value stores, datasets or request queues to be stored in the "apify_local" directory, rather than on the Apify platform.

 ```

 <!-- COMMANDS_ARE_AUTOMATICALLY_COPIED_BELOW_HERE -->